Documentation Pages

 Copy Files to Output using Pass-through File Copy #

-Files found (that don’t have a valid template engine) from white-listed file extensions (in templateFormats) will pass-through to the output directory.
-Read more about Pass-through Copy.
+Files found (that don’t have a valid template engine) from white-listed file extensions (in templateFormats

-Pass-through Copy
+Pass-through Copy | |

-Valid Optionstrue or false
+Valid Options | true or false |

 Example #